 For many years now, our office has taken the initiative to encourage natural and homeopathic measures in order to minimize pain and accelerate healing.
 When opioids are necessary, we recommend using one-half of the narcotic dose with an anti-inflammatory such as Advil or Motrin.

-Getting in front of pain
+Getting in Front of the Pain

 Many of our patients request homeopathic products and then report excellent results.
 For over ten years, we have used SockIt!, a natural cinnamon/clove/thyme gel, which reduces postoperative pain and essentially eliminates the risk of dry socket.